 Contingency for cost and schedule is generated by a detailed risk analysis for each project WBS element.
 Each subsystem has a Performance Measurement Baseline for cost and schedule that does not include contingency.
 All contingency resources are controlled by the Project Leader and are retained in separate accounts.
 Documented requests for reassignment of contingency resources are required for all cumulative cost changes within a subsystem which exceed $50,000 and all schedule changes to subsystem or Advanced LIGO project level milestones greater than one month.

-Requests for Adjustments to the Performance Measurement Baseline are submitted by the cognizant subsystem leader to the Advanced LIGO Project Manager, per LIGO-M070102, AdvLIGO Change Control Plan.
-The Project Manager submits the change request to the Advanced LIGO Change Control Board (ALCCB).
+Requests for Adjustments to the Performance Measurement Baseline are submitted by the cognizant subsystem leader to the Advanced LIGO Project Leader/Manager, per LIGO-M070102, AdvLIGO Change Control Plan.
+The Project Leader/Manager submits the change request to the Advanced LIGO Change Control Board (ALCCB).
 The ALCCB will review the request for application of contingency and provide a recommendation to Advanced LIGO Project Management.
-The Project Manager chairs the Change Control Board and, in association with the Project Leader, will issue a written decision on the request.
+The Project Leader/Manager chairs the Change Control Board and will issue a written decision on the request.
 The granting of contingency resources is recorded as a change in the Advanced LIGO Performance Measurement Baseline.
-The Project Manager is responsible for maintaining an accurate accounting of the use of contingency and maintaining a log and file of all approved change requests.
+The Deputy Project Manager for Finance and Administration is responsible for maintaining an accurate accounting of the use of contingency and maintaining a log and file of all approved change requests.
 (See LIGO-M1100289, Advanced LIGO Change Request Log.)
 Application of contingency will be reported to the NSF at WBS level 2 (project) in the Quarterly and Annual Reports (section 9) and tracked against the project Earned Value.
 NSF will be notified immediately of any contingency allocation in excess of $250,000 or 1 month schedule contingency use, and the NSF will approve change control actions above these thresholds.

 Quality Assurance and Quality Control